Centre for Social Justice Awards

-The CSJ Awards are an annual event organised by the Centre for Social Justice, a centre right British political thinktank, where grants are awarded to organisations working in the field of poverty relief.
+The CSJ Awards are an annual event organised by the Centre for Social Justice, a centre-right British political thinktank, where grants are awarded to organisations working in the field of poverty relief.
 In 2009, a Channel 4 documentary series was made by filmmaker and TV presenter Sadie Kaye about the award nominees which also featured interviews with the Rt.
 Hon.
 Iain Duncan Smith and awards host Esther Rantzen.

 2006 Awards

-The 2006 award ceremony will be held on the 28 June 2006 at Central Hall in Westminster, London.
-Grants totalling £25,000 will be given to a number of the 12 short-listed charities nominated this year.
-All short-listed charities will also be invited to join the CSJ Alliance, a grouping of charities who work in similar fields and wish to cooperate with each other.
+The 2006 award ceremony was held on the 28 June 2006 at Central Hall in Westminster, London for awarding grants totalling £25,000 to a number of the 12 short-listed charities nominated that year.
+The short-listed charities were also invited to join the CSJ Alliance, a grouping of charities who work in similar fields and wish to cooperate with each other.

 2005 Awards

 The following organisations won grants at the 2005 awards ceremony: